 Directors of the Board:

-Michael Curran (Creater and co-lead developer of NVDA)
+Michael Curran (Creator and lead developer of NVDA)

 James Teh (past Co-lead developer of NVDA)